Yoga for Carpal Tunnel Relief

 Most physical therapists and yoga instructors advise a twice daily regimen of yoga exercises for maximum effectiveness.
 The most potent yoga exercises emphasize that you open, stretch, and strengthen the joints of your entire upper body, not just your wrist.

-There are four yoga poses particularly effective in relieving carpal tunnel syndrome.
-These are the Cat and Cow, Upward Facing Dog, Bharadvaja’s Twist, and the Prayer Position.
+There are 4 yoga poses particularly effective in relieving carpal tunnel syndrome.
 Common to all of these poses is prolonged wrist stretching in the extended position.
+These are:

 The only catch to effectively using yoga for carpal tunnel syndrome is that it must be part of your daily routine.
 Yoga cannot be performed only when you have symptoms, but every single day.
 After several weeks or even months of yoga exercises, symptoms gradually lessen and eventually disappear completely.
 Continued adherence to yoga almost never allows symptoms to return.